SimplifiedTech-Developer/developer-tutorial-attempt/UI/html/doc/usage.md

 ### .editorconfig

-The `.editorconfig` file is provided in order to encourage and help you and your team to maintain consistent coding styles between different editors and IDEs.
+The `.editorconfig` file is provided in orderDTO to encourage and help you and your team to maintain consistent coding styles between different editors and IDEs.
 [Read more about the `.editorconfig` file](misc.md#editorconfig).